Decriminalization of sex work: Male sex workers

-Over the course of the past several decades, the demand for male sex work has risen dramatically as people's opinions on not just homosexuality but prostitution as well have begun to change to look at both in a more favorable light.
+Over the past several decades, the demand for male sex work has risen dramatically as people's opinions on both homosexuality and prostitution have begun to become more positive.
 As society's opinions on homosexuality and prostitution have changed in different parts of the world, there has been a subsequent push for the changing of the laws and regulations regarding these matters in some countries, which have helped to increase the demand for male sex work around the world.

 The demand for the decriminalization of sex work has also increased.
 Organizations like the Sex Workers Project, the Sex Workers Outreach Project, the International Committee on the Rights of Sex Workers in Europe, the Asia Pacific Network of Sex Workers, and the African Sex Workers Alliance all work internationally to fight for the rights of both male and female sex workers and for the decriminalization of sex work as whole.
 This reflects how much the atmosphere surrounding the decriminalization of sex work has changed in the past several decades, as none of the organizations listed above existed before the 1990s.

 Similarly to female sex work, there is a long history of discrimination against male sex work, but for different reasons.
 Much of the sentiment against male sex workers has come from its association with homosexuality, which for much of history was not socially acceptable.
-Much of this anti-homosexual sentiment stems from the fact that traditionally the three major Abrahamic religions (Judaism, Christianity, and Islam) taught that homosexuality was sinful, citing Leviticus 18:22 where it states, "You shall not lie with a male as with a woman; it is an abomination" as the main reasoning for this belief.
-As a result, homosexuality was made illegal in many societies, and punishments were put in place for homosexual behavior.
+Much of this anti-homosexual sentiment stems from the fact that traditionally the three major Abrahamic religions (Judaism, Christianity, and Islam) taught that homosexuality was sinful, citing Leviticus 18:22: "You shall not lie with a male as with a woman; it is an abomination" as the main reasoning for this belief.
+As a result, homosexuality was made illegal in many societies, and often severe punishments were put in place for homosexual behavior.